BuvinJT/distbuilder/docs/QuickStart.md

 #### Installation instructions:

+Generally speaking, installation is as simple as this:

+	pip install distbuilder

-Git clone, or otherwise download, this repository to your local machine.
+If you are installing from the raw source for this project, however, you may Git clone, or otherwise download the repository to your local machine.

-On Windows, you may then simply run install.bat.
+On Windows, you may then simply run install.bat
-On Mac or Linux, you may use the counterpart install.sh instead.
+(or install3.bat).
+On Mac or Linux, you may use the counterpart install.sh (or install3.sh) instead.

 If you encounter failures with those scripts, try the "manual approach":